ajmasia/slimbook-screensaver/README.md

 - `python3-pip`, `python3-venv` - Python package management
 - `alacritty`, `gnome-terminal`, or `ptyxis` - Terminal emulator
 - `jq` - JSON parsing
+- `curl` - For remote installation

 ## Acknowledgments

 This project is inspired by the screensaver from [Omarchy](https://github.com/basecamp/omarchy), created by David Heinemeier Hansson (DHH) and Basecamp, released under the MIT License.

 The original implementation was designed for Arch Linux with Hyprland.
-This version has been adapted and rewritten for Debian 13 + GNOME, with modifications including:
+This version has been adapted and rewritten for Debian/Ubuntu + GNOME, with modifications including:

 - GNOME Mutter D-Bus integration for idle detection (replacing hypridle)
-- Kitty terminal emulator support
+- Multiple terminal emulator support (alacritty, gnome-terminal, ptyxis)
 - Standalone installation without Omarchy dependencies